Dog dental care: How to clean your dog’s teeth

 If you decide to brush your dog’s teeth yourself, be patient and persevere.

 Just like at bath-time, it might take some getting used to for you and your pet – and there might be some mess.
 Below we have a step-by-step to brushing your precious pooch’s teeth.

-- Have everything ready and to hand.
-Push the toothpaste or gel into the bristles of the toothbrush, otherwise it falls off or is flicked everywhere but inside the mouth.
+- Push the pet toothpaste or gel into the bristles of the toothbrush to avoid it falling off.

 Why your dog’s dental health matters

-Bad breath isn’t only reason you need to stay on top of your dog’s dental health.
+Bad breath isn’t the only reason you need to stay on top of your dog’s dental health.
 Dental disease is perhaps one of the most common preventable health problems seen in our pets.

 It leads to smelly breath, bleeding gums, difficulty in eating, mouth abscesses, illness and pain.
 In its extreme the bacteria can enter the bloodstream, causing heart issues.
 That’s not to mention very unsightly teeth, and the expense involved when treatment is required.